ankane/blind_index/README.md

 ## How It Works

 We use [this approach](https://www.sitepoint.com/how-to-search-on-securely-encrypted-database-fields/) by Scott Arciszewski.
 To summarize, we compute a keyed hash of the sensitive data and store it in a column.
-To query, we apply the keyed hash function (PBKDF2-HMAC-SHA256) to the value we’re searching and then perform a database search.
+To query, we apply the keyed hash function (PBKDF2-HMAC-SHA256 by default) to the value we’re searching and then perform a database search.
 This results in performant queries for equality operations, while keeping the data secure from those without the key.

 ## Getting Started